ahmedalhulaibi/flatfile/README.md

 Each field in a struct can be mapped to a single field in a record using a struct tag.

-Struct tags are in the form `flatfile:"col,len"` or for a slice field `flatfile:"col,len,occurences"`.
+Struct tags are in the form `flatfile:"col,len"` or for a slice field `flatfile:"col,len,occurrences"`.

 I can directly translate these to fields in a struct: